quile/node-cljs-template/README.md

     * Stuart Sierra's Components and the Lifecycle protocol
     * Interop between your own JS and .cljs code
     * Interop between your .cljs code and Node modules installed using npm
+    * How to make tests and how to run them
     * How to load in some config and use it to initialise modules (this is fairly cheesy right now, but will improve greatly in the near future)

 # TODO